nqtien310/rails_pattern_view/README.md

 # RailsPatternView

-Ever annoyed with having to copy/paste the .js views around for very common logic, such as refresh table after CRUD?
+Ever annoyed with having to copy/paste the Rails views around for very common pages, this gem will solve it
-This gem solves it

 ## Installation